-RFPs (Request for Proposal) for digital design – the what, who, where, when and why!
+An RFP Guide (Request for Proposal) for digital design – the what, who, where, when and why.

-RFP is another one of those three letter acronyms that gets banded around the business world, but what is it?
-Here’s the Strafe Creative guide to producing an inspiring and thorough RFP that will get you great proposals back.
+RFP is another one of those three-letter acronyms that get banded around the business world, but what is it?
+This is the Strafe Creative RFP guide to help you produce an inspiring and thorough RFP document that will get you great proposals back.

-We’ve collated some useful tips and tricks to help you get the best RFP together so you can submit and share it with the confidence that you’ll find the right vendor.
+We’ve collated some useful tips and tricks that will help you get the best website Request for Proposal together so you can submit and share it with the confidence that you’ll find the right vendor.

 A ‘Request for Proposal’, or RFP, is a document produced by an organisation that details a project they want a specialised vendor to complete for them.
 The RFP is then shared with a number of vendors or agencies who could complete the project.
 The agencies then have the opportunity to bid for the work, with a written proposal that fits the requirements listed in the RFP.